0SINTr/ofm/README.md

 [![Stable Release](https://img.shields.io/badge/version-1.0.0-blue.svg)](https://github.com/0SINTr/ofm/releases/tag/v1.0.0)
 [![Last Commit](https://img.shields.io/github/last-commit/0SINTr/ofm)](https://github.com/0SINTr/ofm/commits/main)

-**OSINT Funnel Methodology** for creating a coherent data collection workflow in investigations.
+**OSINT Funnel Methodology** for creating a coherent data collection workflow in person-based investigations.

 ![ofm_2024](img/ofm.png)

 ## OFM GOAL
 The main goal of OFM is to provide a clear path for performing the **Data Collection** phase of an OSINT investigation, so that enough and diverse data can be passed further to the **Data Process & Analysis** phases.
 With hundreds of websites, services and CLI tools available, conducting a coherent research may be overwhelming.
-For this reason, the OSINT-er should have a clear, easy-to-follow plan for collecting data in an organized manner.
+For this reason, the OSINTer should have a clear, easy-to-follow plan for collecting data in an organized manner.

 **Important!**
-- This methodology refers to passive, non-intrusive OSINT tasks.
+- This methodology refers to **passive, non-intrusive OSINT tasks**.
 - The mentioned tools are just examples, not an exhaustive list.
-- The OFM methodology only addresses the Data Collection phase.
+- The OFM methodology only addresses the **Data Collection** phase.
 - The OFM best fits OSINT investigations related to individuals.
-- Any OSINT investigations should be preceded by [proper OpSec](https://github.com/0SINTr/ooo).
+- Any OSINT investigations should be preceded by [**proper OpSec**](https://github.com/0SINTr/ooo).

 ## Stages
 **OFM** is meant to be followed in a **top-down approach**, starting with the widest types and methods of searching for data, and gradually implementing increasingly specialized tools and techniques.
 In the end, all the collected data is funneled into the **Data Process & Analysis** phase.